 The library’s terms of payment are net 30 days from the completion date of the program.
 Your check will be mailed to you within four weeks after the completion of your program, upon receipt of your signed program agreement(s), W-9 form and independent contractor certificate with valid tax ID number.

-The library has been advised that performance of copyrighted works in library programs without the proper licensing is a violation of copyright law.
+The library has been advised that the performance of copyrighted works in library programs without the proper licensing is a violation of copyright law.
 Performers and musicians who use music or other copyrighted materials in library programs should only use music or material for which they have permission to use, however they intend to use it.
 The library expects that performers and musicians will obtain any necessary copyright permission and/or license for any non-original works used for any library program.
 This includes works performed live and/or use of recorded music in library programs.

 The library receives hundreds of suggestions each year, and therefore is unable to respond to all submissions.
 If your submission is accepted, a library representative will contact you to discuss next steps.